EAPPI - What is an Ecumenical Accompanier (EA)?

 - EAs take their experiences and stories to meetings with their elected representatives, including MPs, TDs and other national leaders and government officials, as well as MEPs and EU officials, intending to influence their policies on this issue.

-- They meet with bishops and church including other faith leaders to encourage them to use their influence on the issue.
+- They meet with bishops and churches as well as other faith leaders to encourage them to use their influence on the issue.